Trade restrictions have hampered understanding of the birds that spend the winter in Cuba -- including many we call "ours"

 That morning outside of Havana, we were working with Cuban ornithologist Orlando Garrido, co-author of a recently published field guide to Cuban birds.
 Having seen no Black-throated Blues thus far, I quizzed Orlando about them.
 He shook his head sadly and repeated the same lament I had heard so many times from old-timers here in the U.S.: that the North American migrants were disappearing.
 Despite an itinerary that covered a good chunk of central Cuba, we ended up counting only four Black-throated Blue Warblers the entire trip.

 The conservation of Neotropical migrants — birds that breed in North America and winter in the tropics — has come into focus in recent years.
 Long-term population declines have been detected in many species, but their complex annual cycle makes determining causes and cures difficult.
-Clear understanding of the distribution, ecology, and status of these species is essential, yet there is a 44,000-square-mile gap in our knowledge — a hole the size and shape of our largest Caribbean neighbor, Cuba.
+Clear understanding of the distribution, ecology, and status of these species is essential, yet trade restrictions have hampered understanding of the birds that spend the winter in Cuba.

 We know so little because U.S. policy toward Cuba creates restrictions for American researchers and complications for funding organizations wishing to do work in Cuba.
 The revolution in 1959 that brought Fidel Castro into power marked the end of U.S.-Cuban relations.
 The embargo both restricts direct trade with Cuba and penalizes other countries that trade with the U.S. if they also trade with Cuba.
 Travel to Cuba by Americans is tightly controlled.
 With the disintegration of the Soviet Union (Cuba’s main trading partner) in 1989, the Cuban economy went into a tailspin, and citizens have since endured the “Special Period” of extreme austerity.